WHITNY SOBALA, Co-Founder

-Whitny is a heart-driven marketer, business leader and Optimist, and has spent over 14 years building brands and creating culture.
+Whitny is a heart-driven marketer, business leader and Optimist, and has spent 18 years building brands and creating culture.

 Whitny started her career at PepsiCo, where she spent 12 years honing her marketing expertise through various Marketing roles including, brand management for multi-million dollar, joint venture and emerging lifestyle brands, health and wellness innovation, media strategy, and sports marketing.
 Motivated by her strong entrepreneurial and innovative spirit, Whitny made the move to NYC-based invention start-up, Quirky.com, as Director of Marketing and Brand Strategy, where she helped lay the foundation for growth and build marketing launch plans.

-Passionate about unlocking the potential of people and brands to drive positive social change, Whitny then founded Added Perk, a brand consulting firm that partners with social impact ventures and business leaders to unlock true potential and deliver brand “purpose” through culturally relevant brand strategy and business innovation.
+Passionate about unlocking the potential of people and brands to drive positive social change, Whitny then founded Added Perk, a brand consulting firm that partners with social impact ventures and business leaders to unlock true potential and deliver brand “purpose” through culturally relevant brand strategy, community building, collaboration and business innovation.

 While on this path, Whitny met fellow Optimist, artist and (art)reprenuer, Riley Johndonnell.
 Inspired by his vision of working in Optimism to create a new paradigm among life-style brands with a focus on generating positive social change, Whitny joined forces with Riley to develop and lead UMEWE.

 Whitny holds a BA degree from the University of Pennsylvania, where she graduated Magna cum laude with a double major in Spanish and Communication and a Marketing concentration from the Wharton School of Business.

 Award-winning artist, activist, creative director and (art)reprenuer, Riley seeks to inspire Optimism and promote radical new forms of positive social change.